brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/reputationAndFame.md

 This is the Fame of an adventurer who has achieved celebrity status.

-**Commander (Title, 4 PP)** : You canselect this title only if you have selected the officer title.
+**Commander (Title, 4 PP** : You canselect this title only if you have selected the officer title.
 Your rank within your chosen organization increases to a position of command.
 You can call upon low-ranking members of your organization to perform mundane personal tasks at your behest, including running messages, announcing your arrival, and making sure preparations are made to accommodate your needs.
-In addition, you gain a +4 bonus on [Intimidate](skills/intimidate#_intimidate) checks made to influence any members of your organization's greatest rival group (such as a competing guild or citizens of a hostile country).
+In addition, you gain a +4 bonus on [Intimidate](skill_dir/intimidate#_intimidate) checks made to influence any members of your organization's greatest rival group (such as a competing guild or citizens of a hostile country).
 If you belong to multiple organizations, you may select this title multiple times.

-**Patriot (Title, 4 PP)** : Your reputation as an agent of your homeland's interests precedes you.
-When traveling outside your Sphere of Influence, you gain a +2 bonus on all [Diplomacy](skills/diplomacy#_diplomacy) and [Sense Motive](skills/senseMotive#_sense-motive) checks against citizens or natives of your homeland.
+**Patriot (Title, 4 PP** : Your reputation as an agent of your homeland's interests precedes you.
+When traveling outside your Sphere of Influence, you gain a +2 bonus on all [Diplomacy](skill_dir/diplomacy#_diplomacy and [Sense Motive](skill_dir/senseMotive#_sense-motive) checks against citizens or natives of your homeland.

-**Privileged Meeting (2 PP)** : You use your reputation to gain a private audience with a powerful individual such as a queen, general, high priest, or guildmaster.
-You gain a +2 circumstance on [Diplomacy](skills/diplomacy#_diplomacy) checks for the duration of that audience.
+**Privileged Meeting (2 PP** : You use your reputation to gain a private audience with a powerful individual such as a queen, general, high priest, or guildmaster.
+You gain a +2 circumstance on [Diplomacy](skill_dir/diplomacy#_diplomacy) checks for the duration of that audience.

 ### Fame 55+